ICE Arrests at San Antonio Immigration Court Spark Legal and Civil Rights Uproar

 Recent investigative reporting by the San Antonio Express-News revealed that ICE officers have been staking out the lobbies of immigration courts, including one tucked away in a corporate office park in San Antonio.
 Migrants—many of whom were not found removable or whose cases were administratively closed—were arrested upon exiting their hearings.

-These are not hardened criminals.
+These individuals are not hardened criminals.
 In several reported cases, mothers with young children and people attending routine immigration check-ins were taken into custody.
 The optics—and the implications—are devastating.

 While ICE maintains it is within its rights to detain individuals under final removal orders, detaining people inside or directly outside court premises may constitute a violation of due process and the right to access the courts.

-Understand your rights at and around immigration courts
+Understand your rights at and around immigration courts.

-Avoid voluntary contact with ICE agents or officers without legal representation present
+Avoid voluntary contact with ICE agents or officers without legal representation present.

 Even if your case was previously closed or dismissed, ICE may now be operating under new internal directives that encourage aggressive post-courtroom enforcement.

-Why This Matters for Due Process and Civil Liberties
+The Importance of Due Process and Civil Liberties

 Let’s not forget: Immigration court is a civil—not criminal—process.
-Individuals appearing are not criminals, yet many are being treated like fugitives.
+Individuals appearing are not criminals; yet, many are being treated like fugitives.
 Arresting migrants during or immediately after court proceedings turns a space for justice into a trap.

-What Can Be Done?
+What Can Be Done to Address These Concerns?

-Contact your local representative and demand protections for immigrants accessing the court system
+Contact your local representative and demand protections for immigrants accessing the court system.

-Support organizations like the American Immigration Council and the Immigrant Legal Resource Center
+Support organizations like the American Immigration Council and the Immigrant Legal Resource Center.

-Stay informed and engaged, especially if new state or federal policies escalate enforcement
+Stay informed and engaged, especially if new state or federal policies escalate enforcement.

 The San Antonio court situation may be just the beginning.
 If ICE’s courtroom detainment tactics go unchallenged, we could see this strategy spread to other courts across Texas and the country.